EseOkonofua/React-Redux-Template/README.md

 This project features:
 **Express**, **Webpack**, **React**, **Redux** and **React-Router**

+To get started:
+Download/Fork the respsitory
+In the command line run:
+*npm start*

 *Any suggestions would be greatly appreciated, but remember we are trying to keep it as simple as possible, so any newbie can get started*